FrazzIe/rp-radio/README.md

 # rp-radio
-An in-game radio which makes use of the TokoVOIP radio API for FiveM
+An in-game radio which makes use of the mumble-voip radio API for FiveM

 ### Exports
 Getters